 Ensuring our top-quality house cleaning services are thorough, efficient, and environmentally friendly is our top priority here at the Purple Fig. However, we understand that there are certain areas of the house that can be quite challenging to clean.
 That’s why we have dedicated this post to providing tips on how to effectively scrub those difficult-to-reach areas until they sparkle.

-Every other month, we’ll walk you through guidelines tailored for each unique mess (greasy stovetop?
+Every two months, we will guide you through specific instructions for each type of mess you may encounter (greasy stovetop?
 Moldy tub?
-Sticky sink?) and lend some valuable tips along the way.
-So strap on your gloves, because we’re about to clean the most deceptively clean area of your kitchen: the sink.
+Sticky sink?) and provide valuable tips throughout the process.
+So get ready to put on your gloves, because we are about to tackle the kitchen sink.

 Tools you’ll need: